mszan/sell-it/README.md

+# The whole project is super outdated.
+I'm not even sure if it works.
+Will try to update it in the future.

 # Sell it!

 ## General info

-*Sell it!* is an online marketplace web application built with Django that handles offers announcements displaying and allows their management.
+_Sell it!_ is an online marketplace web application built with Django that handles offers announcements displaying and allows their management.
 ![](https://i.imgur.com/lYjxzSj.png)

 ## Features

 -   Website is fully responsive - mobile, tablet, desktop;
 -   Users can add, modify and delete their offers,
 -   Users can manage their profile's details and visibility,
 -   Users can message other users,
 -   Administrators can manage offers and users through customised Django admin site,

 ## Structure

 ### Description

 This website is based on Django (both backend and frontend) and is divided into two main parts:

-* **public** - place where people can browse, add, modify and delete offers
+-   **public** - place where people can browse, add, modify and delete offers
-* **admin** - place where an administrator can manage the content (it is basically a modifed built-in Django's admin site)
+-   **admin** - place where an administrator can manage the content (it is basically a modifed built-in Django's admin site)

 ### Django apps

 -   **Offers** - displaying, adding, modifying and deleting offers
 -   **Users** - user registration, login
 -   **Messages** - conversations between users

 ## Requirements

 ### Python packages

 | **PACKAGE NAME**    | VERSION |
 | ------------------- | ------- |
 | django              | 3.1     |